yohn-dezmon/yohn-dezmon/GeoJSON.md

 1. FeatureCollection vs. GeometryCollection?

 2. What does it mean when a LineString has many arrays of coordinates? (e.g. 4 in the example above)
+- those are the points that define the line.
+Each point is connected by a straight line.

 #### Sources: